 Languedoc, Terrasses du Larzac

 Charlotte's parents were in charge of the estate.
 When it was his turn to take over,...

 12 generations that the Domaine de Montrose is cultivated by the Coste family.
 Who says better?
 And...

 It is in the heart of the Cathar Country that Luc's castle finds its origins in the 5th century....

 Languedoc, Minervois,Pays d'Oc,IGP Vin de Pays d'Oc

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

-At the foot of the Larzac, three generations succeed one another on this small vineyard located in Pégairolles de l'Escalette, one of the first winegrowing villages in the Hérault!
-We cultivate our vines on terraces on the slopes of the Larzac...Lire plus Learn more
+At the foot of the Larzac, several generations succeed one another on this small vineyard located in Pégairolles de l'Escalette, one of the first wine-growing villages in the north of the Hérault department.Lire plus Learn more

-Following our expropriation of Pégairolles, we have been on standby for a few years....
-It was 10 years ago, in 2007, that we set foot again.
-And quite naturally, in the image of the literary work we appreciate, we have named our blending vintages "Regain".
-As with the Giono characters, it was a resurrection.
+Following our expropriation of Pegairolles, we have been on stand-by for a few years...
+In 2007, we put our foot back in the stirrup.
+And quite naturally, in the image of the literary work that we appreciate, we named our blended vintages "Regain".
+As with the characters of Giono, it was a rebirth.

-The years of "stand by" mentioned in "La petite histoire" will have allowed us to do at least one thing.
-A true winegrower is the one who from A to Z shapes his land, his vineyard, his grapes and finally his wine.
-For us, working all year round to finally deliver grapes is like being amputated by a limb.
+The years of "stand by" evoked in "La petite histoire" will have enabled us to achieve at least one thing.
+A true winegrower is the one who from A to Z shapes his land, his vine, his grapes and finally his wine.
+For us, working all year round to finally sell grapes is like having a limb amputated.
 Something is missing!